War of the stop signs

-In the early 1970s, the French government built stop signs on the road forcing traffic to stop and yield to the French roads.
+In the early 1970s, the French government installed stop signs on the road, forcing traffic to stop and yield to the French roads.
 The Spanish residents repeatedly tore down the stop signs, stating that they violated the "free movement" of the road that the treaty established.
 Finally, in the early 1980s, the Spanish government financed the construction of a bridge over one of the French roads.
-The French government changed the priority rules of the second crossing so the oncoming road had to yield to the N-154 / D-68.
+The French government changed the priority rules of the second crossing so the oncoming road had to yield to the N-154/D-68.
 This second crossing now has a roundabout.

 Only cars with a Spanish registration plate could use the Llívia to Puigcerdà road until 1995, when the Schengen Treaty provided for unrestricted movement between the two countries.